Marc Randazza: Adult entertainment law

-Randazza has established himself as a prominent advocate for the adult entertainment industry through his First Amendment and intellectual property litigation.
-His practice emphasizes protecting erotic expression, trademark rights, and combating censorship, often defending producers against overreach by governments and competitors.
-Randazza's scholarly contributions underscore his expertise, particularly in analyzing how moral objections intersect with legal protections for adult content.
+Randazza is an advocate for the adult entertainment industry through his First Amendment and intellectual property litigation.

 In the Nevada Law Journal, Randazza's article "Freedom of Expression and Morality-Based Impediments to the Enforcement of Intellectual Property Rights," 16 Nev.
 L.J.
 107 (2015) critiques morality clauses in international IP agreements, arguing they undermine free speech by allowing refusals of trademarks for "scandalous" material, such as adult-oriented marks.
 He extends this in "The Freedom to Film Pornography," 17 Nev.
 L.J.
 97 (2016), examining whether filming adult content constitutes prostitution.
 He also published The Legal Status of Making Adult Films in Nevada.

-Randazza's provocative "Fuck Brief" challenged a refusal of a trademark on morality grounds.
+Randazza's "Fuck Brief" challenged a refusal of a trademark on morality grounds.
 In AMA Multimedia, LLC v.
 Wanat, he pursued copyright claims against pirate site ePorner for unauthorized adult video distribution.
 Representing Chaturbate and XVideos in cybersquatting disputes, he reclaimed domains like XVideos.es and protects Chaturbate’s trademark rights.
 He also defended strip club Spearmint Rhino in a trademark battle against Peppermint Hippo, alleging consumer confusion.

-Randazza's work has fortified the industry's legal bulwarks, proving adult content's role in expanding expressive freedoms.